 Maple syrup is relatively unprocessed.
 The sap from the maple trees is just heated to evaporate most of the water, leaving behind the syrup.

 Sugar, on the other hand, undergoes lots of processing that usually happens in factories.
 Sugar is made from sugar cane or sugar beets.
-Even chemicals like lime, phosphoric acid, and diatomaceous earth are used in the processing of sugar.
-The resulting juice is then filtered and whitened using bone char or carbon before we get granulated sugar.
+Even chemicals like lime, phosphoric acid, and diatomaceous earth are used in the processing of sugar (8).
+This resulting juice is then filtered and whitened using bone char or carbon before we get granulated sugar.

 Sugar also contains absolutely no nutrients due to the processing.
 But maple syrup contains trace amounts of important minerals, including potassium, magnesium, iron, zinc, and calcium and is particularly high in manganese and riboflavin.